KczBen/vef2-2025-e/topics.md

 i: integer
 32: width

 So an i32 is a 32 bit integer.
+The specification defines it as neither signer nor unsigned.
 But the rest is a mess.
 As the name suggest, this is an assembly-like language.
 While you can write it by hand, the intended way to use it is to write code in a higher level langauge, and then compile it into WASM.

 ### Language considerations
 There are a number of languages you may choose, but in practice, you will most likely end up using C, C++ or Rust.
 If you choose to write your code in C, keep security in mind.
 All of the C vulnerabilities you know carry over to WASM!
 While JavaScript is normally not vulnerable to buffer overflows, including Web Assembly introduces the threat of buffer overflows and possibly remote code execution.